tinymce/tinymce-docs/_includes/configuration/file-picker-callback.md

 ## file_picker_callback

 This hook can be used to add custom file picker to those dialogs that have it.
 Internally we support this in *Image*, *Media* and *Link* dialogs.
-This replaces the now-removed `file_browser_callback`.
-Compared to the old callback, it provides a way to update values of other fields in the dialog.
+This replaces the [`file_browser_callback`](https://www.tiny.cloud/docs/configure/file-image-upload/#file_browser_callback) (removed in version 5.0) option.
+The new `file_picker_callback` provides a way to update values of other fields in the dialog.

 Once you define `file_picker_callback`, small browse button will appear along the fields of supported file types (see [file_picker_types](#file_picker_types)).
 When user clicks the button, TinyMCE will automatically call the callback with three arguments: